KhronosGroup/Vulkan-Samples/samples/extensions/descriptor_buffer_basic/README.md

 ## The new way

 The `VK_EXT_descriptor_buffer` replaces all of this with **resource descriptor buffer**.
 These store descriptors in a way that the GPU can directly read them from such a buffer.
 The application simply puts them into those buffers.
-That buffer is then bound at command buffer time similar to other buffer types.
+That buffer is then bound at command buffer recording time similar to other buffer types.

 To make the following code easier to understand, let's take a look at the interfaces of our shaders: